 FPV simulators allow you to practice flying on a computer 24/7 regardless of the weather, and without damaging your quadcopter.
 Whether you are still learning how not to crash, or getting the hang of a challenging acrobatic trick, simulators are perfect for beginners and advanced pilots alike.

 Before Looking for Best Drone Flight Simulator…

-But before searching for your ideal drone flight simulator, you need to make sure you have a radio transmitter (TX) that is compatible with the simulation software.
-Alternatively you might be able to use other means of control, such as a gaming console, or even just a keyboard!
-I strongly recommend using a proper radio controller however, that’s the best way to build up muscle memory, and get the most benefit from the training.
+Although you might be able to use other means of control, such as a gaming console, or just a keyboard, I would strongly recommend using a proper radio controller.
+That’s the best way to build up muscle memory, and get the most benefit from training.

 Picking a transmitter that has a USB port for computer connection is a huge advantage with FPV sim’s.
 For example both the Frsky Taranis X9D and QX7 are “plug and play” solutions for many computer platforms.
 When connecting with a USB cable, it simply shows as a game Joystick in Device Manager.

 Some TX such as the the Flysky i6 and Turnigy 9X don’t have a USB port and might require a USB simulator adapter which connects to the trainer port.
 Do the research for the particular transmitter you have, google is your friend :)

 There are more and more FPV Drone simulators emerging in the market.
 I’m listing the most popular FPV Racing Sim’s here, which are designed specifically for FPV Drone Racing and Acro Freestyle flying.